 - BEST OVERALL: Apple Lightning to USB Cable

-- BEST USB-C: Anker New Nylon USB-C to Lightning Charging Cord
+- BEST FOR NEW DEVICES: Anker New Nylon USB-C to Lightning Charging Cord

 What to Consider When Choosing the Best Lightning Cable